 tarnover/mcp-sysoperator ~26 TypeScript 15+ stdio

-Ansible has the broadest MCP server ecosystem of any IaC tool — five distinct options spanning official, semi-official, and community implementations.
+Ansible has the broadest MCP server ecosystem of any IaC tool — six distinct options spanning official, semi-official, and community implementations.
+Red Hat has also expanded the ecosystem with the ansible.mcp collection enabling playbooks to dynamically discover and call MCP servers.

 Ansible Development Tools MCP (tech preview, documented March 2026) is a separate offering focused on development workflows rather than platform operations.
 Provides access to the Zen of Ansible design philosophy, best practices, virtual environment management, project scaffolding (playbooks, collections), Ansible Lint with auto-fixing, Execution Environment Builder, and Ansible Navigator for playbook execution.
 Requires Python 3.11+ and Node.js 18+.
 Communicates via JSON-RPC 2.0 over stdio.

-sibilleb/AAP-Enterprise-MCP-Server (24 stars, Python) targets enterprise AAP + EDA environments.
+sibilleb/AAP-Enterprise-MCP-Server (28 stars, 10 commits, Python) targets enterprise AAP + EDA environments.
 50+ tools covering AAP inventory/host/job/project management, Ansible Galaxy search and recommendations, Event-Driven Ansible (activation management, rulebook querying, event monitoring), Ansible Lint quality tools, and Red Hat documentation access with secure domain validation.
 This is the enterprise-grade community option.

-tarnover/mcp-sysoperator (26 stars, TypeScript, MIT) combines Ansible with Terraform and LocalStack in a single server.
+tarnover/mcp-sysoperator (26 stars, 37 commits, TypeScript, MIT) combines Ansible with Terraform and LocalStack in a single server.
 Ansible tools for playbook execution, inventory management, and vault operations.
 Terraform tools for init/plan/apply/destroy.
 AWS tools for EC2/S3/VPC/CloudFormation.
 LocalStack integration for testing without real AWS credentials.
-Previously known as “mcp-ansible” — it expanded beyond Ansible.
+Still in active development with a disclaimer against production use.

 Pulumi